iron-software/IronBarcode-Examples/how-to/output-data-formats/README.md

 ### Retrieving Page Numbers

-This feature is particularly useful in multi-page documents, where locating a barcode's exact page can streamline processing and verification tasks.
+This matters in multi-page documents, where the page a barcode sits on drives the next processing step.

 Example demonstrating page number retrieval: